Function-Correcting Codes: Generic Functions

 \section{Generic Functions}

 This section is devoted to establishing general results on \fccs.
-We start by showing the relationship of \fccs~and irregular-distance codes and proceed by establishing several lower and upper bounds on the optimal redundancy of \fccs.
-We define the distance matrix of the function $f$ as follows. \begin{defn} Let $\u_1,\dots,\u_M \in \Z_2^k$.
+We start by showing the equivalence of \fccs, irregular-distance codes (Definition~\ref{def:fcc2}), and independent sets\footnote{An independent set of an undirected graph is a subset of vertices, where no two vertices are connected by an edge.} in an associated graph (Definition~\ref{def:graph}).
+We proceed afterwards with establishing several lower and upper bounds on the optimal redundancy of \fccs~using these connections.

+We begin with introducing irregular-distance codes.
+To this end, define the distance matrix of a function $f$ as follows. \begin{defn} Let $\u_1,\dots,\u_M \in \Z_2^k$.
 We define the distance requirement matrix $\D_f(t,\u_1,\dots,\u_{M})$ of a function $f$ as the $M \times M$ matrix with entries